 What to see and do at the Bramante’s Cloister

 In 1997, after major renovation works, the cloister was transformed into a multi-functional venue – managed by the company DART in collaboration with the Municipality of Rome and the regional council of Lazio – dedicated to cultural events, exhibitions, meetings, concerts, and educational activities, taking place in the rooms which surround the cloister on the ground and first floors.

-above: From the exhibition, “Chagall.
+Above: A picture from the exhibition, “Chagall.
 Love and Life”, Chiostro del Bramante, March 16 / July 26, 2015.
 Image courtesy of Chiostro del Bramante.

 above: Exhibition “Love”, Chiostro del Bramante, September 29, 2016/ February 19, 2017 installation view.
 Photo via Arte.it

 The Sibyls by Raphael